 It’s difficult to not tell everyone your baby’s gender once you know.
 If they know that you know, you most likely have heard every question in the book to get you to spill the beans.

-If you’ve decided to include your family and friends in your baby’s gender reveal celebration, here are eight creative ways to spill the beans.
+Once you’ve decided to include your family and friends in your baby’s gender reveal celebration, here are six creative ways to share the news.

-For expectant parents who are throwing a gender reveal party, share the following ideas with the person announcing the most secretive (and important) element of your party: your baby’s gender!
+If you're an expectant parent who is attending or throwing a gender reveal party, share the following ideas with the person announcing the most secretive (and important) element of your party: your baby’s gender!

-• Have the host present each guest with a small box of either pink or blue toys wrapped in a neutral colored wrapping paper.
+• Present each guest with a small box of either pink or blue toys wrapped in a neutral colored wrapping paper.
 With cameras ready and video rolling, instruct all your guests to open their boxes at the same time.
 By letting your guests do the reveal for you, all eyes will be on you and your partner’s reactions, which will surely be priceless.

-• With a sealed envelope revealing baby’s gender in hand, order a cake from the best bakery in town and instruct the baker to open the sealed envelope revealing baby’s gender upon your exit.
+• With a sealed envelope in hand revealing your baby’s gender, order a cake from the best bakery in town and instruct the baker to open the sealed envelope upon your exit.
 Tell the baker to color the spongy cake layer to correspond with baby’s gender—blue for boy, pink for girl—and cover it with frosting in a non-corresponding color.
 Cut the cake in front of your family and friends, but only after shouting out your predictions for the last time.

 • Ask the party host to order one dozen appropriately colored balloons from a party supply store and stuff them in a large cardboard box.
 Place the box outside your home, and open it with your partner in the light of the sunset, with all your guests watching.
 Point as the pink or blue balloons float away into the sky—it will make for a memorable photo!

-• Upon entering the party, tell each guest to cast his or her vote on a decorative chalkboard by marking an “X” in the girl or boy column (your host will keep a list of who voted for each gender).
+• As the party guests arrive, tell each guest to "vote" on a decorative chalkboard by marking an “X” in the girl or boy column (your host will keep a list of who voted for each gender).
 When the time comes, open the sealed envelope with your partner and shout out your baby’s gender.
 Any guests who selected the correct gender will win a parting gift.

-• Set up your camera timer to take a series of images and sit down next to your partner with a balloon in hand—his blue, yours pink.
+• Set up your camera timer to take a series of images and sit down next to your partner, each of you holding a balloon — one blue, one pink.
 Both of you should put the balloon in your mouth, and pretend to blow.
 However, only your husband should continue to blow up his blue balloon, while your pink balloon stays deflated.
 Order a photo strip showcasing the three images — balloons in mouth, both pretending to blow up your balloons, and the blue balloon fully inflated.
 Throw the strips in the mail, and wait for the congratulations to pour in from loved ones.